pippen6668/capstone/capstone_project.md

 2. Load bottleneck feature

-In addition, need to shuffle the data, otherwise we will have problems after setting validation_split.
+In addition, it needs to shuffle the data, otherwise we will have problems after setting validation_split.
 This is because there is a trap here, the program executes the validation_split and then shuffle, so this happens: If your training set is ordered, for example, the positive sample is in the front negative sample, and then set With validation_split, then your validation set will most likely be a negative sample.
 Similarly, this thing will not be reported any errors, because Keras can't know if your data has been shuffled.
 If you are not shuffled, it is best to shuffle it manually.

 ![](https://github.com/pippen6668/capstone/blob/master/images/load%20bottleneck%20feature.png)